 You will not be able to use the existing pet passport scheme to enter the EU or Northern Ireland.

 To make sure you can travel to the EU with your pet, you should start to prepare at least one month before your travel date by visiting your vet for advice.

 Pet owners will need to complete the following steps before travel:

 – Get your cat, dog or ferret microchipped

 – Make sure your pet’s rabies vaccination is up to date

-For more information about driving and visiting Europe after Brexit visit the Government’s travelling abroad website.
+For more information about driving and visiting the EU visit the Government’s driving in the EU webpage and travelling abroad website.